azadbolour/boardgame/README.md

 See sample test class: com.bolour.boardgame.integration.BasicGameClientTest.

-Note.
-The client library depends on the com.bolour.util.util library.
-As of this writing this dependency is not available from public maven repositories (an oversight to be fixed shortly).
-For now, you may clone https://github.com/azadbolour/util.git and build it locally.

-Note.
-The java client code uses Java 8.
+The java client code is based on Java 8.

 ## Benchmarking